 To make it a little easier to navigate and less crowded, the campground is split up into six sections.
-15 of the campsites have full-service hookups, while 98 of the sites have electric hookups only.
+Fifteen of the campsites have full-service hookups, while 98 of the sites have electric hookups only.
 If you are bringing your furry friend along with you, be sure to reserve a site in one of the pet-friendly sections since pets aren't allowed at all of the campsites.

-Showers and restrooms are located throughout the campground and a dump station is located at the entrance for those who do not have full hook-ups.
+Showers and restrooms are located throughout the campground and a dump station is located at the entrance for those who do not have full hookups.
 Most of the roads within the campground are paved, but several of them are unpaved, and they are all one-way, so be careful while driving within the campground.
 The campground itself isn't located near any attractions, but it is just a short drive from the lake.

 Get the family together and take part in one of the many fun and educational guided nature walks offered during the summer.
 The walks aim to educate visitors about the natural wildlife and history of the area while getting in some good exercise as well.
 They can be a great opportunity to learn more about nature without just reading, you actually get to get up close and see exactly what you're learning about.
 Although some of the programs are geared more towards kids, many adults love the walks, if not just for the beautiful scenery.

-Shawnee State Park has something most state parks don't, a deep lake that is perfect for ice skating.
-In the winter when the lake freezes over you can still travel out to the park for fun on the lake, including ice skating and ice fishing.
+Shawnee State Park has something most state parks don't: a deep lake that is perfect for ice skating.
+In the winter when the lake freezes over, you can still travel out to the park for fun on the lake, including ice skating and ice fishing.
 The thickness of the ice is not monitored, so always be sure to be careful and err on the side of caution if a spot looks a little thin.
 And if you don't have skates, or don't know how to skate, the hills in the park make the perfect spot for sledding after a good snowfall.

 Hunting is allowed at the park, but with some stipulations.
-Hunting can only be done in designated areas and during designated seasons.
+Hunting can only be done in designated areas and during specific seasons.
 Hunting, trapping, and training of dogs are all allowed at Shawnee State Park on over 3,000 acres of land, and common game in the park include deer, rabbit, squirrel, and grouse.
 Both firearm and archery hunting are permitted, but just remember to always exercise the highest level of caution to avoid any accidents.
-So if you're an avid hunter and RVer Shawnee State Park is the place for you.
+So if you're an avid hunter and RVer, Shawnee State Park is the place for you.